Get the Recipes

 So really, aged meat doesn't lose much moisture.
-But wait a minute, haven't I read that aged steaks can lose up to 30% of their weight in water?
+But, wait a minute, haven't I read that aged steaks can lose up to 30% of their weight in water?
 Isn't that one of the reasons why aged steak is so expensive?

 Has it never struck you as not just a little bit odd that the aged ribeye steaks in the butcher's display aren't 30% smaller than the fresh ribeyes in the display?
-Or that aged bone-in steaks are not stretching and pulling away from their bones (I mean, surely the bones aren't shrinking as well, are they?)
+Or that aged bone-in steaks are not stretching and pulling away from their bones—I mean, surely the bones aren't shrinking as well, are they?

 The fact is, with the exception of the cut faces that need to be trimmed off, the edible portion of an aged prime rib is pretty much identical to that of a fresh prime rib.

-Ok, let's say I'm convinced about that.
+Okay, let's say I'm convinced about that.
 Does that mean that the whole idea that "meat flavor is concentrated" in an aged steak because of dehydration is also false?

 I'm afraid so.
 It's a great idea in theory, but several facts don't support it.

-First, there's simple visual inspection: a trimmed steak cut from an aged piece of beef is pretty much the exact same size as a trimmed steak cut from a fresh piece of beef.
+First, there's simple visual inspection: A trimmed steak cut from an aged piece of beef is pretty much the exact same size as a trimmed steak cut from a fresh piece of beef.

-Next, I measured the density of beef aged to various degrees against completely fresh meat.
+In addition, I measured the density of beef aged to various degrees against that of completely fresh meat.
 To do this, I cut out chunks of meat of identical weights from the centers of ribeyes aged to various degrees, making sure to exclude any large swaths of fat.
 I then submerged each of these chunks of meat in water and measured their displacement.
 What I found was that meat aged to 21 days displaced about 4% less liquid than completely fresh meat.
 A slight increase, but not much.
 Meat aged all the way to 60 days displaced a total of 5% less—showing that the vast majority of moisture loss occurs in the first three weeks.

 What's more, once the meat was cooked, these differences in density completely disappeared.
 That is, the less aged the meat was, the more moisture it expelled.
 Why is this?
-One of the side-effects of aging is the breakdown of meat protein and connective tissue.
+One of the side effects of aging is the breakdown of meat protein and connective tissue.
 This makes the meat more tender, as well as causing it to contract less as it cooks.
 Less contraction = less moisture loss.

-When all was said and done, in many cases, the meat that was 100% fresh ended up losing even more liquid than dry-aged meat.
+When all was said and done, in many cases, the meat that was 100% fresh ended up losing even more liquid than the dry-aged meat.